erlonbie/scrapper-lattes/README.md

 ### Basic Usage

-Run the scraper with default settings:
+Run the enhanced scraper with detailed project extraction:

 **Using uv:**